-Table 11.5.2.1-1 below specifies the operations and the corresponding HTTP methods that are supported by this API.
+Table 11.5.2-1 below specifies the operations and the corresponding HTTP methods that are supported by this API.
 The sub-resource path specified in the second column shall be appended to the URL base path.

-Table 11.5.2.1-1: Resources and methods overview
+Table 11.5.2-1: Operations supported by the Dynamic Policies API